jeka-dev/working-examples/kubernetes/README.md

-# A Springboot + mongoDb project deployed on Kubernetes
+# A Springboot-mongoDb application deployed on Kubernetes

 This demo is based on [a Spring Boot Kubernetes tutorial](https://learnk8s.io/spring-boot-kubernetes-guide),